-43Therefore, the specification in equation (1.17) is based on the $expratio_p$ within a firm for each product due to tariffs reductions and real exchange rate changes rather than across all goods a firm may produce.
+$^{45}$ Therefore, the specification in equation (17) is based on the expratiop within a firm for each product due to tariffs reductions and real exchange rate changes rather than across all goods a firm may produce.

 During maximization, input cost is a major determinant of the optimal input bundle.
-This is magnified for imported intermediates since purchasing from each source country may be associated with large fixed costs.44 If the access to imported intermediates changes due to changes in import tariffs and real exchange rates, firms may respond by changing the set of imported intermediate inputs used in production, or by altering intensities of imported intermediates from the pre-liberalization bundle.
+This is magnified for imported intermediates since purchasing from each source country may be associated with large fixed costs.
+If the access to imported intermediates changes due to changes in import tariffs and real exchange rates, firms may respond by changing the set of imported intermediate inputs used in production, or by altering intensities of imported intermediates from the pre-liberalization bundle.

-The standard argument in the literature is that these policy changes directly affect a firm's ability to use more and/or higher quality imported intermediates, increasing final good quality and consumer demand in export markets.^{45,46} However, the proposed mechanism is at odds with the prevailing conjecture that Chinese firms flood foreign markets with cheap, low-priced, and low-quality products.
+The standard argument in the literature is that these policy changes directly affect a firm's ability to use more and/or higher quality imported intermediates, increasing final good quality and consumer demand in export markets.
+However, the proposed mechanism is at odds with the prevailing conjecture that Chinese firms flood foreign markets with cheap, low-priced, and low-quality products.
 It is also contradicted by the empirical fact that firms import inputs within the same narrowly defined product class from multiple sources and at varied prices (Manova and Zhang, 2012).
 If firms exported the same quality of a given product to all markets, they should have a limited range of source partners for each imported variety (as they seek to avoid large fixed costs associated with dealing with multiple countries), and should pay an identical price net of transport costs (a rational firm should only pay higher prices for a higher quality input).
 The variation in source countries, import prices, and export prices suggest that firms alter product quality based on destination market characteristics.

 Before discussing how each instrument is measured, I discuss their validity.
 Exchange rates are clearly exogenous to a given firm's decisions.
-Though a firm's performance may be correlated with exchange rate movements, no single firm or coalition of firms can influence exchange rates.
-To address issues of endogeneity between changes in exports and trade policy, I verify that tariff reductions occurred independently from expected profits and lobbying activities.
-Establishing causality
+Though a firm's performance may be correlated with ex-

-44Firms may also face limitations in working capital available due to credit constraints which effectively increases costs associated with importing inputs (Feng, Li, Swenson, 2016)
+&lt;sup>46Firms may also face limitations in working capital available due to credit constraints which effectively increases costs associated with importing inputs (Feng, Li, Swenson, 2016).

-45Koopman, Wang, and Wei (2012) noted that China's processing firms operating in more sophisticated sectors relied heavily on imported intermediates.
-This suggests that foreign intermediates were superior in quality to domestic alternatives in the production of sophisticated products could become very difficult if policy makers reduce tariffs based on sectoral performance.
-In this scenario, greater reductions would be granted for industries that perform well in export markets and/or require a large quantity of imported intermediates.
-However, there are several arguments against the endogeneity of trade policy in this context.
+&lt;sup>47Koopman, Wang, and Wei (2012) noted that China's processing firms operating in more sophisticated sectors relied heavily on imported intermediates.
+This suggests that foreign intermediates were superior in quality to domestic alternatives in the production of sophisticated products.

-46Other studies have also noted that imported intermediates may influence productivity and output.
-Technology may become more efficient due to increased division of labor or due to embedded technological improvements in imported intermediates (Feng, Li, Swenson, 2016; Kasahara and Rodrigue, 2013; Amiti and Konings, 2007; Gopinath and Neiman, 2013)
+&lt;sup>48Other studies have also noted that imported intermediates may influence productivity and output.
+Technology may become more efficient due to increased division of labor or due to embedded technological improvements in imported intermediates (Feng, Li, Swenson, 2016; Kasahara and Rodrigue, 2013; Amiti and Konings, 2007; Gopinath and Neiman, 2013).